jonathonheddings/Stock_Analysis_With_OOP/readme.md

 This is a package made up of Stock and Portfolio Objects, that give you access to many stock data manipulating functions, making technical and fundamental analysis a breeze.
 It is a work in progress.

+Check out the file: stock.ipynb to see a Python Notebook with some examples

 ------

 ## So Far For Stocks It Includes: